 Yet over the course of the last few decades, the Left’s most rewarding play on language has been a not-so-subtle shift from focusing on natural rights to focusing on “human rights.”
-The former are fixed and derived from God through nature, while the latter are in flux and founded solely upon the decisions various governments and ruling entities make regarding innumerable definitions of freedom.
+The former is fixed and derived from God through nature, while the latter is in flux and founded solely upon the decisions various governments and ruling entities make regarding innumerable definitions of freedom.

 And to defend these and other natural rights, our Founders recognized that we had a right to keep and bear arms which shall not be infringed.

 But a free press, security in our property, and private gun ownership are anathema to tyrants, megalomaniacs, and dictators the world over.
 They also serve as a hindrance to domestic enemies of Western civilization who spend their days in the classroom, indoctrinating young minds that don’t know any better.
 They tell of variously defined human rights, which at this particular moment include “rights” to education, contraception, public transportation, abortion, and internet access.
 It’s important to understand that just as natural rights are anathema to leftists, so too do these human rights destroy the protections our Founding Fathers instituted regarding our natural rights.

 For example, our money is part of our property, but we cannot be secure in it so long as the government is confiscating it for use in funding transportation and internet access for those that lack them.
 Nor can we be secure in it if the government has to take a portion to pay for education and contraceptives for everyone who wants them.

 Through this redistributive process, human rights actually diminish the dignity of humanity by encouraging the recipients of “free” to rely on the government for solutions.
 This is the complete opposite of natural rights, which require that we look to ourselves rather than to the government for solutions.